Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 |2   |maximumNumberOfWindows |Integer           |TRUE       | -          |N/A                  | - |

 ### 2.14.
 WindowCapability
-The definition of "WindowCapability" and the setting example of TOYOTA are described below.
+The definition of `WindowCapability` and the setting example of TOYOTA are described below.

 | No | Name                     | Type                         | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:                      | :-:                          | :-:       | :-:        |---------------------|-------------|